-The SMHA has developed and implemented EBP standards consistent with the EBP model with the following components: Present 1) Explicit EBP program standards and expectations, consonant with all EBP principles and fidelity components, for delivery of EBP services Present 2) SMHA has incorporated EBP standards into contracts, criteria for grant awards, licensing, certification, accreditation processes and/or other mechanisms Present 3) Monitors whether EBP standards have been met Present 4) Defines explicit consequences if EBP standards not met (e.g. contracts require delivery of model supported employment services, and contract penalties or nonrenewal if standards not met; or licensing/accreditation standards if not met result in consequences for program license.)
+s developed and implemented EBP standards consistent with the the following components: Present Explicit EBP program standards and expectations, consonant with all EBP principles and fidelity components, for delivery of EBP services Present SMHA has incorporated EBP standards into contracts, criteria for grant awards, licensing, certification, accreditation processes and/or other mechanisms Present 3) Monitors whether EBP standards have been met Present Defines explicit consequences if EBP standards not met (e.g. contracts require delivery of model supported employment services, and contract penalties or non- renewal if standards not met; or licensing/accreditation standards if not met result in consequences for program license.)